bountin/ttrack/README.md

 To setup the users you need to be comfortable using the psql shell and working with the database as there is no Administration Interface, everything is done using pure sql.
 The `user` table is your main starting point.

-Also the austrian holdiays are kind of hardcoded.
+Also the austrian holidays are kind of hardcoded.

 ## Development